-Potential update with NYISO/MMU identify an element of an RLS submittal that may rationale and supporting documentation require an update NYISO contacts Supplier by e-mail with discussion of proposed change, rationale and supporting documentation Supplier responds with documentation supporting current value or alternative value Action Items for Is any additional Supplier documentation or data required?
-Supplier provides updates to NYISO NYISO/MMU Amended List of jointly review and Questions and confer on Comments submitted update NYISO/MMU conduct follow-up review with Supplier on potential update NYISO/MMU Is any additional make decision as documentation or data to whether to proceed with required? update NYISO/MMU alert Supplier as to decision and rationale
+NYISO/MMU identify an element of an RLS Potential update with rationale and supporting documentation submittal that may require an update NYISO contacts Supplier by e-mail with discussion of proposed change, rationale and supporting documentation Supplier responds with documentation supporting current value or alternative value Action Items for Supplier Is any additional documentation or data required?
+Supplier provides updates to NYISO NYISO/MMU Amended List of Questions and jointly review and Comments confer on submitted update NYISO/MMU conduct follow-up review with Supplier on potential update NYISO/MMU Is any additional make decision as documentation or data to whether to required? proceed with update NYISO/MMU alert Supplier as to decision and rationale RLS data updated